Beyonce: ‘Blue Ivy Begging Parents For Sibling,’ Pregnancy Reports Arise

 The music mogul has always been open to the idea of having more children, and now that Beyonce is said to be taking a hiatus from the music industry, it would be the perfect timing for her to focus her attention back to family life and potentially welcoming another child into the world.

-“Blue Ivy would love to have a sibling,” a source gushed.
 “She loves sharing her toys with her friends and when she plays with her dolls she sometimes asks mommy and daddy to bring her a real baby girl or boy.
 She’d be a sweet and protective big sis either way.”

-As previously mentioned, Beyonce has yet confirm or deny reports concerning her supposed pregnancy, but if she is expecting her second child, sources say that the singer would announce it when she’s ready.
+As previously mentioned, Beyonce has yet to confirm or deny reports concerning her supposed pregnancy, but if she is expecting her second child, sources say that the singer would announce it when she’s ready.

 For the supposed fact that fans have already noticed a slight baby bump, it would seem as if the “Sorry” songstress is well along into her alleged pregnancy.
 It should be stressed, however, that reports concerning Beyonce’s supposed baby bump emerge several times a year and have always proven to be false.